Master of Arts Film and Media Production

 The School of Communication offers a number of opportunities for hands-on learning that also allow you to showcase your own work.
 The Visions Awards celebrate the best in student visual work—documentary, fiction, digital and new media, screenwriting, and photography.
 Our partnership with the Film and TV School of the Academy of Performing Arts in Prague helps students develop their skills and portfolios in photography and super 16mm or 35mm film.
 The Center for Environmental Filmmaking inspires a new generation of filmmakers and media experts whose commitment to environmental stewardship drives them to produce creative work that is informative, ethically sound, and entertaining.
 And our Center for Media & Social Impact empowers media that matter as an innovation incubator and research center that creates, studies, and showcases media for social impact.

 Still have questions?
-Check our general admission FAQ or send us an email: GradComm@american.edu
+Check our general admission FAQ or if you want to speak to a current faculty member or student, send us an email at GradComm@american.edu